MarcNeveu/IcyDwarf/README.md

 	* thermal conductivity (in W m^-1 K^-1)
 	* degree of hydration (0: fully dry; 1: fully hydrated)
 	* porosity
-	* integer indicating whether the grid zone is fractured, and by which process (Neveu et al. 2015, JGR): 0 = no cracks; 1 = cracks from thermal contraction; 2 = cracks from thermal expansion; 3 = cracks from hydration; 4 = cracks from dehydration; 5 = cracks from pore water dilation; 6 = mineral dissolution widening; 7 = mineral precipitation shrinking; -1 = mineral precipitation clogging; -2: clogging from hydration swelling
+	* integer indicating whether the grid zone is fractured, and by which process (duplicate of the last column in *xCrack_stresses.txt* above)
 	* tidal heating rate (in W).

 In addition, each simulation with a nonzero host planet mass produces following files.
 Each of the last three files is read in *N_moon* x *N_moon* matrices, where *N_moon* is the number of moons.
 Matrices are symmetric since they describe interactions between pairs of moons.
 Element (*x*, *y*) represents interactions between the *x*th and *y*th worlds as specified in *IcyDwarfInput*.
 The first matrix is output at the first time step.
 Subsequent matrices are output following a time stamp that corresponds to the time at which pairs of moons get in and out of resonance.